 Since it’s not in the Bible, we have to look somewhere else.

 Specifically, Augustinian and medieval theology.
-Which is a mix of superstition, Greek and Roman ideas neatly packaged into something we call cultural bias.
+The latter was a mix of superstition with Greek and Roman ideas neatly packaged into something we call cultural bias.

-But there is one thing we know about it.
+Ultimately, there is one thing we do know about suicide.
 Suicide is a tragedy.
 A tragedy that happens to 34,000 people a year. *Nearly* once every 15 minutes.

-Which as we know, is the opposite of what scripture says:
+Which as we know, is the opposite of what scripture tells us: